Busch Gardens Tampa Bay: 1957–1959: Busch Brewery and Gardens

 Anheuser-Busch proposed acquiring land in Florida to construct a brewery with Tampa and Jacksonville as potential sites in April 1957.
 By June, unconfirmed rumors were reported that a $25–30 million brewery would be built in Tampa, but were initially denied by Anheuser-Busch.
 Anheuser-Busch made public on July 25, that it had purchased a 160 acre plot of land in Tampa for $320,000 to construct a $20 million brewery.
 The construction of the Tampa brewery coincided with the construction of a competing brewery, Schlitz, in the Tampa Industrial Park complex.
 August Busch Jr. remarked during the planning of the brewery that the company wanted to include gardens to attract the local community and contribute landscaped areas.
 Busch Jr. held the opinion that functional parks could help widen Anheuser-Busch's interest.

 In March 1958, August Busch Jr. commemorated the groundbreaking for the Tampa brewery.
-Construction took place through the rest of 1958 and the early 1959.
+Construction took place through the rest of 1958 and early 1959.
 In February 1959, Anheuser-Busch acknowledged the brewery would open in March.
 A dedication ceremony for the brewery was scheduled in March, though the opening of the Busch Gardens would not take place until June when the brewery's beer would begin to ship.
 Manufacturing in the Busch brewery began on March 12.
 The brewery was dedicated on March 31, by August Busch Jr. with around 2,000 people in attendance, including the press, political and local leaders.
 Anheuser-Busch formally announced the operating hours of the Busch brewery and gardens in May.

 The brewery and gardens officially opened to the public for tours on June 1, 1959, as an admission-free facility with 250 attending the opening ceremony and around 1,000 attendees to Busch Gardens.
 Busch Gardens opened on 15 acre of land southwest of the brewery at the cost of around $500,000.
 The associated gardens featured lagoons and landscaping, with around 36,000 flowering plants and 300 trees.
 Opening animal attractions for Busch Gardens included a bird show in an amphitheater seating around 200 individuals, a bird sanctuary featuring flamingos and a separate animal area named "Devil's Island," and caged enclosures for eagles and cockatoos.
 Additional attractions included a dwarf village and the "Hospitality House," a William B. Harvard designed facility that offered free samples of beer to guests.
 Another 118 acres was used for housing the brewers Budweiser Clydesdales, and planned to host buffalo, ostriches, and zebras located east of the brewery.
 The original gardens was later dubbed the "Bird Gardens".